-Fatigue is one of the most common and debilitating symptoms experienced by people living with cancer.
-Fatigue is characterized by feelings of tiredness, weakness, and lack of energy.
-Rest or sleep does not relieve fatigue, and fatigue can occur both as a consequence of lung cancer and as a side effect of lung cancer treatment.
+Fatigue is one of the most common and debilitating symptoms experienced by people with lung cancer.
+It is characterized by tiredness, weakness, and lack of energy.
+In addition, rest or sleep does not offer relief.
+Fatigue can occur both as a consequence of lung cancer and as a side effect of treatment.

 In some people, fatigue is an early symptom of the presence of lung cancer.
-It is experienced by nearly all patients who undergo treatment for cancer: up to 90% of patients treated with radiation therapy and up to 80% of patients treated with chemotherapy report experiencing fatigue.
-In lung cancer specifically, reports vary from 37% to 78% of patients undergoing treatment who experience fatigue, and lung cancer is linked to fatigue lasting more than 6 months.
-Fatigue can also continue for months or years after treatment is concluded.1
+It is experienced by nearly all patients who undergo treatment for cancer.
+Up to 90% of patients treated with radiation therapy and up to 80% of patients treated with chemotherapy report experiencing fatigue.

-Fatigue is linked with increased levels of depression, anxiety, and mood disturbance in people with cancer.
-These psychological symptoms can further impact a person’s ability to participate in day-to-day life and may have a negative impact on the effectiveness of treatment.1
+Being linked with increased levels of depression, anxiety, and mood disturbance in people with lung cancer, fatigue can further impact someone's ability to participate in day-to-day life.
+These symptoms may even have a negative impact on the effectiveness of a patient's treatment for lung cancer.1

-In a randomized trial of cancer patients who experienced fatigue from chemotherapy, acupuncture and acupressure were found to significantly improve fatigue levels.
+In a randomized trial of cancer patients who were experiencing fatigue from chemotherapy, acupuncture and acupressure were found to improve fatigue levels significantly.

 Acupuncture is the use of thin needles inserted through the skin at strategic points on the body.
-It is a key component of traditional Chinese medicine.
+It is a critical component of traditional Chinese medicine.

-Acupressure targets those same strategic points, using gentle to firm finger pressure on these points rather than the needles used in acupuncture.
-In the study, the acupuncture group experienced a 36% improvement in fatigue, and the acupressure group experienced a 19% improvement, compared to the control group (did not receive treatment with acupuncture or acupressure), which only saw a 0.6% improvement.4,5
+Acupressure targets those same points, using gentle to firm finger pressure rather than the needles used in acupuncture.
+In the study, the acupuncture group experienced a 36% improvement in fatigue, and the acupressure group experienced a 19% improvement, compared to the control group (who did not receive treatment with acupuncture or acupressure), which only saw a 0.6% improvement.4,5

 Other symptoms of lung cancer